jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: “Canada” is an Indian word meaning “Big Village”.
+⚡<!-- FUNFACT --> Fun fact: The average life of a taste bud is 10 days.

 </div>